farhad-pourkamali/machine-learning/README.md

     - Understanding different forms of gradient descent (e.g., Nesterov, RMSProp, and Adam)
     - Convolutional neural networks (CNNs) for deep computer vision and recurrent neural nets (RNNs)

+## Slides
+Lecture 1: Introduction to Machine Learning, Basics of Python, Review of Linear Algebra, and NumPy